The Novelty of Fake News

 However, they saw that people who visited fake news websites generally spent more time on the Internet.
 This ties into the concept of audience availability — the time people have to use media such as the Internet.
 Despite all the choices available to us online, we are limited by the time we have to surf the web.
 When users have limited time, they tend to gravitate towards the most popular sites, leading to a “winner-take-all” effect.
 This is known as the Law of Double Jeopardy, which states that popular media channels will attract even more loyal audiences, while less known channels attract fewer audiences.

 Interestingly, the group also noticed that fake news websites were often accessed from a social media site, whereas real news websites were accessed more from web browsers, pointing to the key role of social media in the spread of fake news.
 This shows that people actively seeking news visited real news sites, whereas those opening fake news often merely stumbled upon them through social media.

 Social media platforms can look into ways to ensure that even high-use accounts receive verified content, to avoid the further spread of fake news.
 Seeing as social media are the main sites that refer viewers to fake news outlets, social media companies themselves must be more rigorous in fact-checking and ensuring that content their platforms share does not promote the proliferation of fake news.
 They can identify and block links to known fake news sites, and implement warnings as well as “Are you sure?” buttons when users share content as described above.

 Although fake news may not be as pervasive as it seems, that does not make it any less of an issue.
-Fake news is a powerful tool for pushing false political agenda and mudslinging, and it hinders society from engaging in insightful discussion when even the most basic of facts are being debated over.
+Fake news is a powerful tool for pushing false political agenda and mudslinging, and it hinders society from engaging in an insightful discussion when even the most basic of facts are being debated over.
 We must hold online platforms accountable for fact-checking and implementing measures to warn users about potentially malicious content, and we as consumers must also be aware of the content we are reading and sharing.